joycelin1123/SEP-Automated-Feature-Detection/README.md

 - deblend_num - the deblend parameter as defined in SEP (by deafult is 0.005)

 Output:
-- a plot of the x1 and x2 locations of each object detected vs. $n_I$ for each imagewith a legend of the peak location of the detected objects
+- a matplotlib figure of the x1 and x2 locations of each object detected vs. $n_I$ for each imagewith a legend of the peak location of the detected objects

 ### sep_j_graphs.py
 Input: